Stranger Than Fiction: The Real History Behind Unholy Empire

 Unholy Empire begins with The Burning of Saint-Gilles in the year 1126 and culminates with Jonathan Harker’s visit to Transylvania in the 1890s.
 Across the series, Dracula’s fictional arc is woven through real historical events — the Black Plague, the Great Famine, the Inquisition, the Friday the 13th massacre, the Fall of Constantinople.

-History, it turns out, required very little embellishment.
+History, it turns out, requires very little embellishment.

 The genesis of Unholy Empire traces back to a single figure: Peter the Venerable.